taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Suddenly Asoka notices the ground rumbling gently.

+The rumbling gets louder, heavier, ominously closer.
+The figure has also noticed, and now looks in the direction of the rumbling, having seemingly lost all interest in Asoka and Iri.

 Figure: **"O que é *esso*?"**

 *translation: "What is **that**?"*

-The rumbling gets louder, heavier, ominously closer.
-The figure has also noticed, and now looks in the direction of the rumbling, having seemingly lost all interest in Asoka and Iri.

 ### Page 12

-Figure: **"Merda--!!"**

-*translation: "Shit--!!"*

 Suddenly a tank plows through the grove of papaya trees, completely destroying everything in its path.

+Asoka: **"Aaaaaah!!!"**

+Figure: **"Merda!!"**

+*translation: "Shit!!"*

 Asoka, Iri, and the dark figure scream with terror and frantically get out of the way of the incoming stampede of military vehicles, which pay no mind to anything in their way, be it flora, fauna, or unusual, out-of-place humans and mechapet.

 ## Diagram 5: Hunting Behaviour of the Common Cuttlefish